davetcoleman/baxter_cpp/README.md

  * Baxter pick and place with MoveIt!
    * Generate grasps for simple blocks on a table
    * Execute a pick and place routine
-   * Works on hardware, Gazebo and in an Rviz visualization
+   * Works on hardware and in an Rviz visualization
    * Other tools for testing trajectories
  * Baxter ros_control position, velocity, or torque trajectory controllers
    * Uses the ros_control [joint_trajectory_controller](https://github.com/ros-controls/ros_controllers/tree/hydro-devel/joint_trajectory_controller) instead of the python trajectory controller that comes with the SDK